mpgeek/dotfiles/README.md

 # Mac setup

-This repo contains a process and tooling for setting up my Mac-based working machine for devops.
+This repo contains a process and tooling for setting up my work Mac.

 ## Pre-Requisites